Winston October: Professional career

-Washington Redskins

 October spent the 2001 offseason with the Washington Redskins of the National Football League after signing with the team in April 2001.

-Edmonton Eskimos

 October was signed by the Edmonton Eskimos in September 2001 and played for the team through the 2004 CFL season.
 He returned four punts for touchdowns during his time with the Eskimos.
 He also had 1,018 kickoff return yards in 2003 and 1,073 in 2004.
 October saw time as a wide receiver, recording 19 receptions for 196 yards in 2003.

 Coaching career

-Virginia Military Institute

-October joined the VMI Keydets coaching staff as an assistant coach during the summer of 2007, spending his first two season coaching the secondary.
+In 2007, October joined the VMI Keydets coaching staff as an assistant coach, spending his first two season coaching the secondary.
 He became the wide receivers coach in 2009, a position he held for five years.

-College of William & Mary

-October became the William & Mary Tribe's wide receivers coach in March 2014.
+In March 2014, October became the William & Mary Tribe's wide receivers coach.
 Winston remained with William & Mary through the 2017 season.

-Ottawa Redblacks

-Winston joined the Ottawa Redblacks of the CFL in time for the 2018 season.
+In 2018, October joined the Ottawa Redblacks of the CFL.
 The following offseason offensive coordinator Jaime Elizondo left the team which expanded Winston's role for the 2019 season to include the responsibility of play calling.

-Edmonton Elks

 On January 15, 2020, it was announced that October had joined the Edmonton Elks as the team's receivers coach and passing game coordinator.

-Richmond Spiders

-In January of 2022, October joined the staff at his alma mater, Richmond, as the wide receivers coach.
+In January 2022, October joined the staff at his alma mater, Richmond, as the wide receivers coach.
+In 2023, he was promoted to co-offensive coordinator.

+In 2025, October rejoined William & Mary as the offensive coordinator.